|Extent:||36.50 linear feet.|

 |Summary:||Collection of materials related to the actor David McCallum, assembled by the president of his official fan club.
 Materials include books, posters, ephemera, photographs, audio and visual recordings, and other items.|

-Alternate Extent Statement: Photographs: Series VIII, Series XIII, 2001 Addendum
+Alternate Extent Statement: Photographs: Series VIII, XIII, 2001 Addendum; Audio/Film/Video in Series X, XI, XII

 Access: This collection is open for research.
 AT THIS TIME MANY OF THE POSTERS IN THIS COLLECTION ARE BEING CLEANED AND REPAIRED IN THE CONSERVATION DEPARTMENT AND ARE NOT AVAILABLE FOR RESEARCH.